Skip to content

 Environment Variables

-GPTDiff uses the following environment variables: - GPTDIFF_LLM_API_KEY: API key for the LLM service - GPTDIFF_LLM_BASE_URL: Base URL for the LLM API (default: https://nano-gpt.com/api/v1/) - GPTDIFF_MODEL: Default model for generating diffs (default: deepseek-reasoner)
+GPTDiff uses the following environment variables: - GPTDIFF_LLM_API_KEY: API key for the LLM service - GPTDIFF_LLM_BASE_URL: Base URL for the LLM API (default: https://nano-gpt.com/api/v1/) - GPTDIFF_MODEL: Default model for generating diffs (default: gemini-3-pro-preview)

-For the smartapply feature, you can set separate variables: - GPTDIFF_SMARTAPPLY_MODEL: Model for smartapply (recommended: openai/gpt-4.1-mini, the fastest model that applies diffs reliably; defaults to GPTDIFF_MODEL if not set) - GPTDIFF_SMARTAPPLY_API_KEY: API key for smartapply (defaults to GPTDIFF_LLM_API_KEY if not set) - GPTDIFF_SMARTAPPLY_BASE_URL: Base URL for smartapply (defaults to GPTDIFF_LLM_BASE_URL if not set)
+For the smartapply feature, you can set separate variables: - GPTDIFF_SMARTAPPLY_MODEL: Model for smartapply (recommended: gpt5-mini, fast and reliable for applying diffs; defaults to GPTDIFF_MODEL if not set) - GPTDIFF_SMARTAPPLY_API_KEY: API key for smartapply (defaults to GPTDIFF_LLM_API_KEY if not set) - GPTDIFF_SMARTAPPLY_BASE_URL: Base URL for smartapply (defaults to GPTDIFF_LLM_BASE_URL if not set)

 These allow you to use different models or credentials for generating and applying diffs—perfect for virtual team flexibility!